- Police Department

 - Preservation and proper packaging of the evidence collected

 - Ability to conduct comparisons and identifications of the fingerprints obtained

 - Possession of excellent verbal and written communications skills needed to complete detailed written reports and then give comprehensive testimony in a court of law

-Crime Scene Investigators work with and support the patrol officers and detectives in the reconstruction of crime scenes and assist in the prosecution of the guilty.
+Crime Scene Investigators work with and support the patrol officers and detectives in reconstructing crime scenes and assisting in the prosecution of the guilty.
 The CSI Unit is also responsible for the Property and Evidence Unit, which processes, stores, and lawfully releases or disposes of property.